-Uriah Y. Kim is the Interim President of the GTU, as well as the Dean and Vice President for Academic Affairs and John Dillenberger Professor of Biblical Studies.
+Uriah Y. Kim is the President of the GTU and John Dillenberger Professor of Biblical Studies.
 He earned his PhD in Biblical Studies from the GTU, and also holds an MDiv from Princeton Theological Seminary, a ThM from Candler School of Theology of Emory University, and a BA in philosophy from New York University.
 He is the author of Decolonizing Josiah: Toward a Postcolonial Reading of the Deuteronomistic History (Sheffield Phoenix Press, 2005) and Identity and Loyalty in the David Story: A Postcolonial Reading (Sheffield Phoenix Press, 2008), and is co-editor of Handbook of Asian American Biblical Hermeneutics (T&T Clark, 2019).
 He loves to drive on the scenic roads of California with his wife.